bitcoin/bitcoin/doc/benchmarking.md

 Running
 ---------------------

-For benchmarking, you only need to compile `bitcoin_bench`.
-The bench runner warns if you configure with `--enable-debug`, but consider if building without it will impact the benchmark(s) you are interested in by unlatching log printers and lock analysis.
+For benchmarks purposes you only need to compile `bitcoin_bench`.
+Beware of configuring without `--enable-debug` as this would impact benchmarking by unlatching log printers and lock analysis.

     make -C src bitcoin_bench